divyansh-gupta/aws-privateca-issuer/README.md

 Getting IRSA to work on Kind was heavily inspired by the following blog: https://reece.tech/posts/oidc-k8s-to-aws/

+If you want to also test that cross account issuers are working, you will need:

+\- A seperate AWS account that has a role that trust the caller who kicks off the end-to-end test via the CLI, the role will need a policy with the following permissions
+- ```acm-pca:*```: This is so the test can create a Private CA is the other account
+- ```ram:GetResourceShareAssociations```, ```ram:CreateResourceShare```, and ```ram:DeleteResourceShare```: These allow the creation of a CA that can be shared with the source (caller) account
+- After creating this role you will need to run ```export PLUGIN_CROSS_ACCOUNT_ROLE=<name of the role you created above>```.
+If you do not do this, you will see a message about cross account testing being skipped due to this enviornment variable not being set.

 Soon these test should be automatically run on each PR, but for the time being each PR will have a core-collaborator for the project run the tests manually to ensure no regressions on the supported workflows

 ### Contributing to the End-to-End test